zelosleone/turso/docs/manual.md

 called preparing a statement.
 When a statement is prepared, it can be executed using the `sqlite3_step()` function.

-To illustrate the different components of Limbo, we can look at the sequence diagram of a query from the CLI to the bytecode virtual machine (VDBE):
+To illustrate the different components of Turso, we can look at the sequence diagram of a query from the CLI to the bytecode virtual machine (VDBE):

 ```mermaid